-He was born in Ireland in 1825 and when the census was taken in 1861 was the station master at Rothwell Haigh.
+He was born in Ireland in 1825 and when the census was taken in 1861 he was the stationmaster at Rothwell Haigh.
 His job there would have been to deal largely with the coal traffic from J & J Charlesworth’s pits which was sent via a wagonway running down the hill to exchange sidings on the main line near the Aire and Calder Navigation.
 Much of that area has now been obliterated by the M1 motorway.

 McDonald lived at Stourton Cottages, or Dandy Row, with his wife Catherine and their three children, aged 9, 5 and 2, who were all born in Leeds.
 (Intriguingly the 1851 census lists an unmarried labourer of the same age as being a patient in the lunatic asylum at Prestwich near Manchester.)

-He first came attention of the local press just before Christmas 1866 when he was witness to a serious accident at Woodlesford which led to the death of a passenger.
+He first came attention of the local press just before Christmas 1866 when he was a witness to a serious accident at Woodlesford which led to the death of a passenger.

 A passing doctor rushed to help him but both his jaws were broken and one of his feet had been cut off.
 Davidson was taken to the Leeds Infirmary where he died on Christmas Day.

 The inquest was held on Boxing Day by the Leeds Coroner, Mr Elmsley.
 The jury returned a verdict of accidental death and recommended that “cautionary signals should be given to passengers before the arrival of any train, so that they might get upon the proper platform with safety.”

 Quite what the effect of that accident was on stationmaster McDonald isn’t recorded but within a few weeks he was to lose his own life.